ipfs/browser-design-guidelines/README.md

 - Is there a way to get around search not being good for IPFS?
 - Is there an interaction design opportunity around autocomplete?

-How might we show that P2P can lessen CDN costs and also lessen the need for advertising and tracking-bsed business content models?
+How might we show that P2P can lessen CDN costs and also lessen the need for advertising and tracking-based business content models?

 ## Design